golubitsky/blog/quotes.md

 > Sages for the people; the American in his cabin, the Spaniard in his provincial café.
 [Machado](https://en.wikipedia.org/wiki/Antonio_Machado) too expressed a horror of the solemn and had the same smiling gravity.

 —Octavio Paz, "Robert Frost" (Vermont, June 1945), _On Poets and Others_, p.
 7 (1986; tr.
 Michael Schmidt)

+> Creating an abstract link between abstract concepts means understanding each thoroughly in itself, then understanding their relationship to each other...
+We must abstract from mathematics and music their practices and concerns, discern their inner lives, then tease out any signs of shared patterns.
+We need to define what mathematicians call a mapping between one world and the other.

+—Edward Rothstein, _Emblems of Mind_ (1995), p.
+8